stormpath/stormpath-framework-spec/registration.md

 If those fields are omitted, it is an error.

-If any of the options REQUIRE_GIVEN_NAME, REQUIRE_PASSWORD_CONFIRMATION, REQUIRE_SURNAME are enabled, it should be considered an error if the relevant fields are missing.
+If any of the options REQUIRE_GIVEN_NAME, ENABLE_PASSWORD_CONFIRMATION, REQUIRE_SURNAME are enabled, it should be considered an error if the relevant fields are missing.